 Latest issue of Aufheben

-Normally at this time of year, those of us who produce Aufheben are handing the final copy over to our printer so that we can start distribution of the latest issue.
-This year, however, we have had major problems at the unemployed centre which have taken up much of our time and energy.
-Consequently we are quite behind schedule and nothing is ready yet.
+Over the past year, however, we have had major problems at the unemployed centre where we are based, which have taken up much of our time and energy.
+Consequently we are quite behind schedule.

 Aufheben 22 (2013-14) is available now!
 Contents: After the crisis - what happened to the recovery in the UK?
 5,000 years of debt?
 Fracking struggles.